 November 30, 1999

-Just below the falls we saw people starting out on white-water rafting trips down the gorge and tiny figures could be seen in kayaks and on boogie boards in the water.
-We watched several people bungee-jumping off the bridge that crosses over to Zambia!
+Just below the falls we see people starting out on white-water rafting trips down the gorge and tiny figures can be seen in kayaks and on boogie boards in the water.
+We watch several people bungee-jumping off the bridge that crosses over to Zambia!
 Just watching sets your pulse to pounding god knows what it would be like to do it.
 Apparently, the guy who pushes you off the edge says: If the bungee breaks, dont worry.
 You will fall into the river and you just swim to shore.
 But remember to swim to the right bank.
 If you swim to the left bank, you will need a visa!
 There are apparently very few rules on the Zambian side of the river.
-People were swimming in a pool right at the edge of the falls.
+People are swimming in a pool right at the edge of the falls.

-In the evening we enjoyed a very popular Zimbabwean tradition: a sundowner cruise on the Zambezi River, above the falls.
+In the evening we enjoy a very popular Zimbabwean tradition: a sundowner cruise on the Zambezi River, above the falls.
 Free drinks and snacks, hippos, free drinks, crocodiles, more free drinks and more hippos.
-We met some people visiting from Botswana and England who really are rich; not just pretending, like us.
-We got back just as the sun was setting.
+We meet some people visiting from Botswana and England who really are rich; not just pretending, like us.
+We get back just as the sun is setting.
 Another boring day in Africa!!!

 DECEMBER 4, 1999

 December?
 It cant be December!
 The windows are all open, the sun is shining and it is 32C outside.

 While the creation of the dam has been enormously beneficial to both Zimbabwe and Zambia economically, we cannot help but wonder about the fate of the wildlife.
 The numbers listed as being rescued by Operation Noah seem to be pathetically small.
 The original Valley Batonka tribe didnt fare so well either.
 They were forcibly resettled from their fertile lands along both sides of the river, to dry sandy areas above the escarpment.
 Still, the dam and the lake are an amazing accomplishment and certainly, it is one of the beautiful places on earth.
-We watched the African sun drop into the water just as our cruise ended.
-We thought our sailboat might like it here.
+We watch the African sun drop into the water just as our cruise ends.
+We think our sailboat might like it here.